lsst/LDM-230/index.rst

 Batch framework upgrade testing: Test suite run after system upgrades and other  changes to verify operations.

-Payload Testing Verification and validation: of workflows from the continuous build system on the production hardware located of NCSA and satellite sites.
+Payload Testing Verification and validation: of work flows from the continuous build system on the production hardware located of NCSA and satellite sites.